kilianpaquier/craft/README.md

     # whether the release should run automatically
     auto: true | false
     # whether backmerging should be configured for main, staging and develop branches
+    # this feature is only available with semantic-release (no matter the CI)
     backmerge: true | false
     # whether the release should be disabled
     disable: true | false